Clifford Martin Will: Life and work

 Will was born in Hamilton, Ontario.
 In 1968, he earned a B.Sc. from McMaster University.
-At Caltech, he studied under Kip Thorne, earning his Ph.D. in 1971.
+At California Institute of Technology, he studied under Kip Thorne, earning his Ph.D. in 1971.
 He has taught at the University of Chicago and Stanford University, and in 1981 joined the faculty of Washington University in St. Louis.
 In 2012, he moved to a faculty position at the University of Florida.

-Will's theoretical work has centered on post-Newtonian expansions of approximate solutions to the Einstein field equation, a notoriously difficult area which forms the theoretical underpinnings essential for such achievements as the indirect verification by Russell Hulse and Joseph Taylor of the existence of gravitational radiation from observations of a binary pulsar.
+Will's theoretical work has centered on post-Newtonian expansions of approximate solutions to the Einstein field equations, a notoriously difficult area which forms the theoretical underpinnings essential for such achievements as the indirect verification by Russell Hulse and Joseph Taylor of the existence of gravitational radiation from observations of a binary pulsar.

 Will's book reviewing experimental tests of general relativity is widely regarded as the essential resource for research in this area; his popular book on the same subject was listed by The New York Times as one of the 200 best books published in 1986.

 Will was a Guggenheim Fellow for the academic year 1996–1997.
 From 2009 to 2018, Will was the editor-in-chief of IOP Publishing's journal Classical and Quantum Gravity.